patrickpissurno/SK6-remote/README.md

 ## Disclaimer
 This program requires an Arduino-compatible device to be plugged into the computer for it to work.

-We provide a [custom Sketch](https://github.com/patrickpissurno/SK6-remote/blob/master/receiver/receiver.ino) for you to flash the Arduino with.
+A [custom Sketch](https://github.com/patrickpissurno/SK6-remote/blob/master/receiver/receiver.ino) is provided for you to flash the Arduino with.

 **Please note that you will also need an IR receiver properly connected to the Arduino board.**

-## Instalation guide
+## Installation guide
 You can find basic instructions on the Downloads page.
 Full details coming soon.

 ## Downloads